One Acre Fund: How it works

-One Acre Fund offers smallholder farmers an asset-based loan that includes: 1) distribution of seeds and fertilizer; 2) financing for farm inputs; 3) training on agriculture techniques; and 4) market facilitation to maximize profits.
+One Acre Fund offers smallholder farmers an asset-based loan at an average APR of 18% that includes: 1) distribution of seeds and fertilizer; 2) financing for farm inputs; 3) training on agriculture techniques; and 4) market facilitation to maximize profits.
 Each service bundle is around US$80 in value and includes crop insurance to mitigate the risks of drought and disease.

 To receive the One Acre Fund loan and training, farmers must join a village group that is supported by a local One Acre Fund field officer.
-Field officers meet regularly with the farmer groups to coordinate delivery of farm inputs, administer trainings and to collect repayments.
+Field officers meet regularly with the farmer groups to coordinate the delivery of farm inputs, administer training, and collect repayments.
 One Acre Fund offers a flexible repayment system: farmers may pay back their loans in any increment at any time during the growing season.
 Beyond their core program model, One Acre Fund also offers smallholder farmers opportunities to purchase additional products and services on credit.
 These include solar lights and reusable sanitary pads.

 History

 The organization was founded by Andrew Youn in 2006.
 While earning his MBA at the Kellogg School of Management, Youn visited western Kenya in August 2005 and interviewed smallholder farmers about their quality of life.
-Many of those farmers were enduring an annual "hunger season" and unable to feed their families from their one acre of land.
+Many of those farmers were enduring an annual "hunger season" and were unable to feed their families from their one acre of land.
 Upon returning to Kellogg in the fall, Youn designed a business plan to employ a market-based approach to introducing productive farming techniques to smallholder farmers in East Africa.
 One Acre Fund launched in Bungoma, Kenya, in February 2006, initially serving 38 farm families.
 Youn's classmate Matthew Forti became the Founding Board Chair, while John Gachunga joined as co-founder in 2006 and Eric Pohlman as co-founder in 2007.

 In April 2006, One Acre Fund was awarded the Social Entrepreneurship Track of the Yale 50K Business Plan Competition and the Social E-Challenge of the Business Association of Stanford Entrepreneurial Students (BASES).
 In May 2006, Youn received an Echoing Green Fellowship, which provided a two-year stipend to pursue One Acre Fund full-time.

 Since its founding, One Acre Fund has launched operations in Kenya, Rwanda, Burundi, Tanzania, Uganda, Ethiopia, Nigeria, Zambia, and Malawi.

 Sustainability

 One Acre Fund states that it practices sustainable intensification and land management.
 The organization trains smallholder farmers on how to create and use compost and how to minimize the amount of fertilizer used with a micro-dosing technique.
 Agroforestry is a key part of One Acre Fund's work; in 2020, One Acre Fund farmers planted more than 24 million trees.

 The organization has also been recognized for its model of financial sustainability.
 In 2020, 77% of its field operating costs were covered by farmer repayments.
-"Field operating costs" excludes R&D, pilot projects, government relations, monitoring, as well as fundraising and other charity-specific costs.
+"Field operating costs" exclude R&D, pilot projects, government relations, monitoring, as well as fundraising and other charity-specific costs.